Mostaysaucin/buzallysalesandsupport/README.md

 - **Workflow Automation**: n8n CLI for building and maintaining workflows
 - **Voice/AI**: ElevenLabs for text-to-speech and conversational AI
 - **Knowledge Base**: Vector database (Pinecone) for storing and retrieving information
+- **Audio Processing**: ffmpeg for format conversion between ElevenLabs and Twilio

 ## System Architecture